Inflectra/rapise-documentation/docs/Guide/code_helper.md

 }
 ```

-The type of parameters `patient_index` and `patient_name` are not known, but may be explained in a similar way:
+The types of parameters `patient_index` and `patient_name` are not known, but can be explained in a similar way:

 ```javascript
 function my_func(/**number*/ patient_index, /**string*/ patient_name)
 ```

-So it becomes known to Rapise:
+This makes it known to Rapise:

 ![code_completion_3](./img/code_helper4.png)

-Code completion for variable names is useful when you have multiple variables or function parameters and need to type them quickly.
-In this case ++ctrl+space++ key combination will bring up a list of variables and functions starting with just typed keyword.
+Code completion for variable names is useful when you have multiple variables or function parameters, and need to type them quickly.
+In this case, the ++ctrl+space++ key combination brings up a list of variables and functions starting with the keyword you just typed.

 ## Code Completion for Objects